jjackson19862017/popworld3/readme.md

 - Used <https://pypi.org/project/django-forms-bootstrap/> to get more information about how to modify the bootstrap forms.

 - After speaking with my mentor, I have got the Series Searching working now.

+### Wednesday 25th March 2020

+I hate that the Covid 19 Virus has put my back a week, as I have had to pull extra time to shut down my place of work.

+Updated products.html, profile.html, auction.html so that it has now a jumbotron at the top to fall in line with other pages for consistancy.

+I'am still working out the issue with the winning bid to checkout.
+I will attempt to delete the bid_to_cart and start again from a different approach.

+## Things to do

+### Backend

+- Search for
+    Characters
+    Series - Completed
+    Price

+- Payment for Auctions

+- Payment for Buy Now Items - Completed

+- Only Showing Open Auctions

+### Frontend

+- Html for all the site
+- Css
+- JS

+### Deployment

+- Heroku
+- Travis

+### Testing

+- Testing